guotong1988/guotong1988.github.io/README.md

 Do Not Forget The Basic:

-1) Printing is the best debugging method.
-Re-scanning all the code is also important.
+1) The fastest way to get code online is to test it by batch.

-2) The fastest way to get code online is to test it by batch and check the error logs.
+2) The most stable method to avoid bug it to re-check all the code.

 <meta name="google-site-verification" content="8NeXeopl0Y7RpgHgRilAMtTLuzHTNav3LpL8MA7lj1A" />